When you burp, it is common practice in most societies for you to say excuse me. There are only a few slight variations of this throughout the world.

 People in this setting may think that you saw them and still went ahead and burped loudly anyway.
 Some may think that you are uncouth.
 Others may even wonder if you were never taught good manners at some stage of life.

-There are people who will be so offended that they will start an argument over it.
-Apologizing after burping is basic and if you do something that is offensive around them, it may be seen as disrespectful to them.
-In fact, it may be interpreted as intentional disrespect.
+Some people will be so offended that they will start an argument over it.
+Apologizing after burping is basic and if you do something offensive around them, it may be seen as disrespectful to them.
+It may be interpreted as intentional disrespect.

 Make the Best Impression